eastmaels/linera-protocol-scm/examples/supply-chain/README.md

-# Non-Fungible Token Example Application
+# Supply Chain Management Example Application

-This example application implements non-fungible tokens (NFTs), showcasing the creation and management of unique digital assets.
-It highlights cross-chain messages, demonstrating how NFTs can be minted, transferred, and claimed across different chains, emphasizing the instantiation and auto-deployment of applications within the Linera blockchain ecosystem.
+This example application implements a real-time supply chain management system, showcasing the tracking and management of unique products as they move through a multi-party supply chain.
+It demonstrates cross-chain custody transfers, enabling products to be registered, tracked, and transferred across different facilities, warehouses, and parties within the Linera blockchain ecosystem.

-Once this application's module is published on a Linera chain, that application will contain the registry of the different NFTs.
+Once this application's module is published on a Linera chain, that application will contain the registry of products and their custody history.

-Some portions of this are very similar to the `fungible` README, and we'll refer to it throughout.
-Bash commands will always be included here for testing purposes.
+## Real-World Use Case

+This application enables:
+- **Product Registration**: Manufacturers register products with unique serial numbers
+- **Custody Tracking**: Track who currently holds each product (manufacturer, distributor, warehouse, retailer, etc.)
+- **Multi-Location Visibility**: Each chain represents a facility/location, providing real-time visibility across the entire supply chain
+- **Tamper-Proof History**: Immutable record of all custody transfers
+- **Cross-Chain Transfers**: Seamlessly transfer products between different locations/facilities

 ## How It Works

-Each chain maintains a subset of NFTs, represented as unique token identifiers.
-NFT ownership is tracked across one or multiple chains, allowing for rich, cross-chain interactions.
+Each chain maintains a subset of products, represented as unique token identifiers (serial numbers).
+Product custody is tracked across one or multiple chains (representing different facilities, warehouses, or organizations), allowing for rich, multi-party supply chain interactions.

-The application supports three primary operations: `Mint`, `Transfer`, and `Claim`.
+The application supports three primary operations: `RegisterProduct`, `TransferCustody`, and `ClaimProduct`.

-`Mint` creates a new NFT within the application, assigning it to the minter.
+**`RegisterProduct`** creates a new product in the system, assigning it to the manufacturer.
+This is typically done when a product is manufactured or enters the supply chain.

-`Transfer` changes the ownership of an NFT from one account to another, either within the same chain or across chains.
+**`TransferCustody`** changes the custody of a product from one party to another, either within the same facility (chain) or across facilities.
+This represents handoffs in the supply chain (e.g., manufacturer → distributor → retailer).

-`Claim` sends a cross-chain message to transfer ownership of an NFT from a remote chain to the current chain.
+**`ClaimProduct`** sends a cross-chain message to transfer custody of a product from a remote facility to the current facility.
+This enables pull-based transfers where the receiving party initiates the custody change.

-NFTs can be transferred to various destinations, including:
+Products can be transferred to various destinations, including:

-- Other accounts on the same chain.
+- Other parties within the same facility (same chain)
-- The same account on a different chain.
+- The same party at a different facility (different chain)
-- Other accounts on different chains.
+- Other parties at different facilities (cross-chain, cross-account)

+## Architecture

+- **Chain = Facility/Location**: Each Linera chain represents a physical location (warehouse, distribution center, retail store)
+- **Account = Party/Entity**: Each account represents a party in the supply chain (manufacturer, distributor, carrier, retailer)
+- **Token ID = Product Serial Number**: Each product has a unique identifier for tracking
+- **Blob Storage = Product Metadata**: Product details, specifications, certifications stored as data blobs

 ## Usage